SolaceLabs/logstash-input-solace/README.md

 ./gradlew clean gem
 ```

 This will generate a file that looks something like `logstash-input-solace-x.y.z.gem`.
-Use the `logstash-plugin` utility in your Logstash distribution to import the generated gem file.
+Use the `logstash-plugin` utility in your Logstash distribution (e.g. `/usr/share/logstash/`) to import the generated gem file.
 Something like:
 ```
 bin/logstash-plugin install --no-verify --local /home/alee/logstash-input-solace-0.0.1.gem
 ```